 - LSD Dimensions, an aggregator of statistical dimensions and Data Structure Definitions in use in public SPARQL endpoints

 - Linked Edit Rules, the hub for publishing edit rules (data quality checkers) as Linked Data

 - SCRY, a lightweight SPARQL endpoint with customizable, standard-compliant and implementation-independent functions

-I am currently involved in CLARIAH, a Dutch Science Foundation (NWO) project that aims at building a distributed infrastructure for the humanities and social sciences.
+As a postdoctoral researcher I was involved in CLARIAH, a Dutch Science Foundation (NWO) project that aims at building a distributed infrastructure for the humanities and social sciences.
 I completed my PhD in 2016, with the thesis Refining Statistical Data on the Web, under the supervision of Frank van Harmelen, Stefan Schlobach and Andrea Scharnhorst (browse it, or order a printed copy).
 I had an unconditional support from Data Archiving and Networked Services and the eHumanities Group of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 Until 2011, I developed semantic-based tools to support legal decision making at the Institute of Law and Technology.

-Over the years, I have participated in various (mainly public) funded research projects:
+Over the years, I have participated in various publicly funded research projects: